-Henry Sturch of Shipston-on-Stour (1830-1910): age '80', 10 morris and country dance tunes (FT2300-07) on 19 Aug 1909: Sharp also wrote down Henry’s description of the country dance figures for ‘Pop goes the weasel’ (FW2102) at the same session:
+Henry Sturch of Shipston-on-Stour (1830-1910): age '80', 15 morris and country dance tunes (FT2300-07 and 2314-2318) on 19 & 23 Aug 1909: Sharp used two of Henry's tunes in his Country Dance Book in Dec 1909 (Flowers of Edinburgh, Bonnets so blue) and also used Henry’s description of the country dance figures for ‘Pop goes the weasel’ (FW2102) taken at the same session:

 Note: There does not seem to have been a morris side per se at Shipston.
 There’s a description of morris dancers from local villages converging on Shipston to dance on May 1st (in conjunction with Jack-in-the-Green events) in FDN (Folk Dance Notes) vol2/p34.
 This dancing apparently stopped '45 years ago' (i.e. c1865).
 There’s also a brief mention of Henry Sturch in FDN 1/78.

 Henry Sturch was baptised at Shipston-on-Stour on 1/8/1830, 2nd child and eldest of 5 sons of James Sturch and his wife Jane.
 James Sturch was a baker and all his sons appear to be helping James in the baking trade in the 1851 census at Shipston.
 On 11/5/1857 Henry married Mary Ann Ghilson (Gillson) at St Philip’s Birmingham.
 The couple settled back at Shipston and had 6 children.
 Henry was an agricultural labourer in the 1861 census and a ‘baker’ again in 1871.
 In the following censuses he was a ‘general dealer’, a ‘hawker’ and a ‘pedlar’ but always operating at Stratford Rd, Shipston.